Katō Kiyomasa: Death

 In his later years, Kiyomasa tried to work as a mediator in the increasingly complicated relationship between Ieyasu and Toyotomi Hideyori.
 In 1611, en route—by sea—to Kumamoto after one such meeting, he fell ill, and died shortly after his arrival.
 He was buried at Honmyō-ji temple in Kumamoto, but also has graves in Yamagata Prefecture and Tokyo.
 Kiyomasa is also enshrined in many Shinto shrines in Japan, including Katō Shrine in Kumamoto.

-His son, Katō Tadahiro, succeeded him as the provincial governor of Higo, but his fief (Kumamoto) was confiscated, and he was exiled (kaieki; attaindered) in 1632 by Tokugawa Iemitsu on suspicion of conspiring against him, possibly with the together with Tokugawa Tadanaga, who was ordered to commit seppuku in 1633.
+His son, Katō Tadahiro, succeeded him as the provincial governor of Higo, but his fief (Kumamoto) was confiscated, and he was exiled (kaieki; attaindered) in 1632 by Tokugawa Iemitsu on suspicion of conspiring against him, possibly together with Tokugawa Tadanaga, who was ordered to commit seppuku in 1633.